Na-Cly/UA62/README.md

 1. Added universal switch holes for MX/Alps, Matias/Choc
 2.Added support for through-hole diodes
 3. Fixed edge cuts
-  a.
-They were off center from the middle of the pcb.
+  * They were off center from the middle of the pcb.
-  b.
-Rounded the sharp corners.
+  * Rounded the sharp corners.
 4. Uncomplicated the trace layout.
 5. Updated pinout for pro micro.
 6. Updated Silkscreen.